 Recently I was the willing target of several audio interviews.
 The topic of course, was blogging, however as is customary, most interviews begin with a little background study of the person in question.

-As a result of telling my recent business history I found myself reminiscing about some of the ventures I was involved in during the previous 8 years or so.
+As a result of telling my recent business history I found myself reminiscing about some of the ventures I was involved in during my early days of entrepreneurship.
 Most of them were online enterprises, but there was one experience where I was running a start-up based in the real world, an English tutoring school called “Aussie Tutor”.

 If you dig into my earlier archives you will find several posts and podcasts were I mentioned my English school.
 It was an interesting time in my life, which taught me many lessons about business and in particular what I want from a business and what I don’t want.